 Spiny softshell turtles are listed as endangered in Canada.
 Habitat loss, nest predation by raccoons and collisions with boats all threaten this species.
 The turtle’s vulnerability is increased even further as females don’t reach sexual maturity until 12 to 15 years of age, and few hatchlings reach adulthood.

-Since spiny softshell turtles tend to return to the same nesting and hibernation sites year after year.
-It is therefore even more crucial to preserve their rare habitat.
+Since spiny softshell turtles tend to return to the same nesting and hibernation sites year after year, it is therefore even more crucial to conserve their rare habitat.

 What is NCC doing to help protect this species?

 The Nature Conservancy of Canada (NCC) is actively involved in a number of initiatives to protect the spiny softshell turtle, including habitat protection, stewardship and restoration of protected areas in and around Champlain Lake.

 In Quebec’s Lake Champlain, the Nature Conservancy of Canada (NCC) is part of a multi-partner team that has been using radio tracking to understand the habitat needs of spiny softshell turtles since 1998.
 By documenting the movements and dynamics of the populations of this endangered species, researchers identified the nesting grounds of female turtles only four kilometres from their winter hibernating grounds.

 NCC is also a member of the Spiny Softshell Recovery Team, and coordinates volunteers from the group SOS Turtles, which is involved in the cleanup of spawning sites, nest monitoring and eggshell collection in the fall (this information is used to survey the number of turtles born at each nest site).
 These activities are funded through a spiny softshell turtle endowment fund and the Fondation Hydro-Québec pour l'environnement.
 Since 2009, NCC and its partners have also participated in an artificial incubation program in which eggs are collected on-site and hatchlings are released into the wild to increase hatching rates.